How Do Camouflage Outdoor Gear Materials Help Conceal The Wearer?

 Animals have evolved remarkable adaptations to camouflage themselves in their natural habitats.
 For example, chameleons can change their skin color and blend seamlessly with their surroundings, allowing them to stalk prey or hide from predators.
 Many insects, such as stick insects and leaf insects, have developed bodies that resemble sticks or leaves, allowing them to become almost invisible when stationary.
 These natural camouflage abilities serve as inspiration for human-made camouflage designs.

-See also What Should I Look For In Terms Of Durability In Camouflage Outdoor Gear?
+See also What Role Does Insulation Play In Camouflage Outdoor Gear?

 How these principles translate to human camouflage